 “A Holy Waste of Time” Retreat

-Join us for our popular “Holy Waste of Time” self-discovery retreat, held at the end of summer at St. Andrew’s House, a beautiful lodge on the Hood Canal owned by the Diocese of Olympia.
-Enjoy time with others or by yourself, kayaking and swimming the beautiful waters of the canal, hiking under the forest canopy, reading in the lodge, and sunning on the deck. $85/person; all meals and activities are included.
-Single/couple/family bedrooms available.
+Join us for our popular, annual “Holy Waste of Time” retreat, held at the end of summer at St. Andrew’s House, a beautiful lodge on the Hood Canal owned by the Diocese of Olympia.
+Enjoy time with others or by yourself, kayaking, paddle-boarding, and swimming the beautiful waters of the Puget Sound, hiking under the forest canopy, reading in the lodge, and sunning on the deck. $110/person includes lodging, all meals, and activities (scholarships available).
+Single/couple bedrooms available.

 Saint Mark’s Cathedral 20s & 30s

 Check the Saint Mark 20s & 30s Facebook Page for the latest on a wide range of virtual activities that are open to young adults throughout the Diocese.
-This includes “Night Prayer” on the 2nd and 4th Mondays of the month at 7:00 p.m. via phone.
 For more info. e-mail: email@example.com

-St. Luke’s, Renton offers seasonal liturgies which seek to “create space for a mystical experience of God—something more ethereal than the usual liturgy, more applied than the general artistic world, and more present than our typical relationship with nature.”
+St. Luke’s, Renton – Seasonal Liturgies which seek to “create space for a mystical experience of God—something more ethereal than the usual liturgy, more applied than the general artistic world, and more present than our typical relationship with nature.”
 These include:

 - Spring Afresh: A ritual of story, chant, and song.
 (Spring Equinox)

-- Rise Up!: A liturgy for summer with music, dancing, sun, beer, and wine.
+- Rise Up!: A liturgy for summer with music and dancing.
 (Summer Solstice)

 - Re:Turn: Return to your soul.
 (Autumn Equinox)